ezrasavard/ezrasavard.com/_drafts/2019-02-24-passive-control.md

 salads daily, I will sometimes get burgers.
 If I get lunch nowhere near a burger joint, I will not get burgers.
 Make it easy.

+The same logic applies to avoiding situations that will incentivize me to behave in a way that I do not want to.
+For example, I currently live on a university campus and there are too many events that offer free food.
+I know that I typically overeat when around free food, so I choose up-front, before delicious pizza smells are involved, to not attend the events I don't particularly care about.
+As a spoiled software engineer, at some point I'll probably have an employer where free food is provided every day, and I will have to develop better strategies.

 If you are trying to gain weight, reverse all that!

 Aside from avoiding real-time decision making, the other important piece of a "good enough" system is having a measurement of how well it is working.

-I have, for the last four years, tracked my food daily and it was very effective for losing weight quickly, but it was also a lot of work.
+For the last four years I have tracked my food daily.
+It was very effective for losing weight quickly, but it was also a lot of work.
 I recently stopped tracking my food, and instead am using daily body-weight measurements to determine whether I am gaining or losing weight.
 This is a much looser control system, since anything less than a month's